DrStark85/KT2_simulator/README.md

 Possible future features

-- Done!
+- DONE!
 A graphical interface would be nice, to not have to type into the code every time a new operative, target or setting is chosen.
-- Done!
+- DONE!
 Implementing Stun.
 - Implementing some operator-specific rules.
-- Make complete tables of operators and weapons.
+- DONE!
+Make complete tables of operators and weapons.
-- Make each operator only able to select weapons allowed for that operator.
+- DONE!
+Make each operator only able to select weapons allowed for that operator.
 - Improved parry logic.
 - Implementing Inv saves (probably some very simplified decision process, if that is possible).
 - DONE!
 Printing the average W left for the operative/target in those simulation runs where each side has won.